-TreeBaltimore serves as the umbrella organization for all City agencies and private organizations in their effort to increase the tree canopy of Baltimore.
+TreeBaltimore serves as the umbrella organization for all City agencies, private organizations and individuals in their effort to increase the tree canopy of Baltimore.

 TreeBaltimore strives to increase the urban tree canopy through the establishment, management and preservation of trees.
 To reach our goal of 40% tree canopy cover by 2037, we partner with individual homeowners as well as communities, schools, and businesses.
 TreeBaltimore is a mayoral initiative led by the Baltimore City of Recreation and Parks in partnership with Blue Water Baltimore, the Parks & People Foundation, Baltimore Tree Trust and the Alliance for the Chesapeake Bay.

 When we drive or walk along a tree-lined street and then travel down a street with few or no trees, there is a huge difference!
 Beyond looking good, trees protect and enhance city dwellers’ health and property.
 Trees literally clean the air by absorbing pollutants and releasing oxygen.
 They reduce rain-water runoff and erosion, thus improving the Bay’s water quality.